Short Form Bio:

 Grant was well known as an electric bassist before joining the world of acoustic jazz with great conviction.
 The traditional sound and style of the acoustic upright bass in smaller jazz ensembles is clearly something that Grant enjoys and has an innate affinity for, with unmistakable familiarity with, and affection for, such greats as Ray Brown, John Pattituci, Bob Magnusson, Christian Mcbride, Eddie Gomez, and Marc Johnson.

-Over the last few years Grant has found himself on the bandstand or in the orchestra pit or in the recording studio over 300 dates a year, and has gotten worldwide airplay for his debut jazz recording as a leader, "Dearly Beloved", and continues composing somewhat "avant-garde" pieces as a labor of love that are accumulating rapidly and ready to be discovered at such accessible outlets as Itunes, Amazon, Pandora, and Spotify.
+Over the last 20 years Grant has found himself on the bandstand or in the orchestra pit or in the recording studio regularly with over 300 dates per year, and has gotten worldwide airplay for his debut jazz recording as a leader, "Dearly Beloved", and continues composing somewhat "avant-garde" pieces as a labor of love that are accumulating rapidly and ready to be discovered at such accessible outlets as Itunes, Amazon, Pandora, and Spotify.

 In 2019 Grant released the full-length funk oydessy "At The Edge Of The World" before bearing down into a 15-piece ten-movement orchestral composition, "The Weird and Wonderful Suite" before returning to the fretless Fender Jazz Bass with "Homechurch" while also playing some memorable concerts with the San Diego Youth Symphony, John Cain, Lynn Willard, Rolf Olsen, Mikan Zlatcovich, Joseph Luna, the Cygnet Theatre, and many others.